Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 Intersections can be seen by two conditions per axis.
 If both axes have at least one condition evaluated as false, then an overlap has occurred.
 In listing
-@conditions and figure @overlap the conditions and an example overlap are visualized.
+@conditions and @overlap the conditions and an example overlap are visualized.

 #let code = "